fititnt/ais-ethics-open-groups/README.md

 Algorithmic Bias, Ethics of Automation, Existential Risks, Friendly Artificial Intelligence, Future of Work, Human Rights, Information Ethics, Machine Ethics, Philosophy of AI, Privacy, Roboethics, Robot Rights...

+## The reason behind this document
+A/IS Ethics _**is**_ a transdisciplinary area.
+Even in fewer regions of the world where the artificial intelligence development (_e.g. **how to make it work**_) has more academic and professional experts, the engajement of people outside of computer science field to discuss implementations and even standards of A/IS Ethics (e.g. _**even if we can do this, should we do it? (rights vs wrong)**_) could be higher.
+So, what do we should expect for the other regions of the world?

+### Even experts outside computer science can have fear to express their opinion even when is what could better anwser

+(...)

 # Open Groups